HappyPathway/beanstalk-terraform-driver/docs/BEST_PRACTICES.md

 # Best Practices

-- Always use version control systems for your Terraform code
+- Always use versioning in your Terraform modules.
-- Use Terraform modules to reuse and share code
+- Use CodeBuild to handle the execution of Terraform commands.
-- Always run Terraform in a secure, isolated environment
-- Ensure separation of duties through IAM roles and policies
-- Always review and approve changes before applying them
+- Adopt IAM best practices to manage permissions.
+Use least privilege principle.
-- Use Docker containers to ensure portability and reproducibility of environments
+- Use Docker for deployment to ensure consistent environment.
-- Use a stage and production environment separation for deploying changes
+- Use a web-based UI like Django to monitor and manage Terraform operations.
-- Regularly verify and monitor the state of your infrastructure
+- Follow RESTful APIs practices when building the operations service.
+- WebSocket should be used for real-time updates.